 3) Configure the SPADE run

 There are a variety of configurations for a SPADE analysis.
+To run SPADE on viSNE, follow these guidelines:

 Choose only the two tSNE channels.
 This application is for clustering the tSNE map only and thus other channels should not be included for the clustering step.